MAME Debugger¶

 At any time during the debugging of the program, use the command sdoffset from the debugger console with the offset to apply.
 This approach can be used by users or LUA scripts that need to inspect memory to determine where the program was loaded.
 Any breakpoints set before

-was executed will need to be removed and re-added so the new offset can be applied.
+sdoffsetwas executed will need to be removed and re-added so the new offset can be applied.
 Any source-level symbols loaded from the MAME Debugging Information File will automatically evaluate to values with the new offset the next time a command references them.

 Generating MAME Debugging Information Files¶

-MAME Debugging Information Files (or .mdi
+MAME Debugging Information Files (or .mdi files) are generated by

 assemblers or compilers that target machines emulated by MAME.
 Currently

-files adhere to a single binary format called "Simple".
+.mdi files adhere to a single binary format called "Simple".
 In the

 future, new formats may be created as the need arises.
 The Simple format includes: